 Bachelor of Arts: Art, Biology, Communication, Economics, English, French, Geology, History, Individualized Major, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, Sociology, Theatre.
 Bachelor of Science: Biochemistry, Biology, Biophysics, Business Administration, Chemistry, Geology, Individualized Major, Mathematics, Neuroscience, Psychology.
 B.S., B.A. combined degree in Engineering.

-Master of Arts in Teaching, Master of Business Administration
+Master of Arts in Teaching, Executive Master of Business Administration

-Centenary employs 62 full-time faculty members.
-Of those, 94 percent of Centenary's tenure-track faculty hold a Ph.D. or the final degree in their field.
-The faculty/student ratio at Centenary is approximately 11:1, and the average class size is 16.
+Centenary is proud of its 57 full-time faculty members; of those, 100 percent of Centenary's tenure-track faculty hold a Ph.D. or the final degree in their field.
+The student/faculty ratio is eight-to-one, with an average class size of thirteen.

 See faculty directory.